mashupbots/socko/_posts/2012-04-22-benchmark.markdown

 These are very early tests.

-It seems Socko is a little faster than tomcat for static and dynamic content.
+It seems Socko is a little faster than Tomcat for static and dynamic content.

 However, Socko is a little slower than Apache for static content.

 I have noticed that Tomcat caches small files so that is something we will do for Socko v0.2.
 Once in memory caching has been implemented, we will re-test for smaller static files of size.